Betty Hutton: Marriages and children

 Hutton was once engaged to the head of the Warner Bros. makeup department, makeup artist Perc Westmore, in 1942, but broke off the engagement, saying it was because he bored her.

 Her first marriage was to camera manufacturer Ted Briskin in September 1945.
-The couple met in a nightclub and she described their meeting as "love at first sight."
+The couple met in a nightclub, and she described their meeting as "love at first sight."
 The couple had two daughters, Lindsay (b.
 1946) and Candice (b.
 1948), before their marriage ended in divorce in 1951.

 Hutton's second marriage in 1952 was to choreographer Charles O'Curran.
 They divorced in 1955.
 He died in 1984.

 She married husband Alan W. Livingston in 1955, weeks after her divorce from O'Curran.
 They divorced in 1960.

 Her fourth and final marriage in 1960 was to jazz trumpeter Pete Candoli.
 They divorced in 1967.
 Hutton and Candoli had one child, Carolyn (b.
 1962).

 Final years and death

 After the death of her mentor, Father Maguire, Hutton returned to California, moving to Palm Springs in 1999, after decades in New England.
 Hutton hoped to grow closer to her daughters and grandchildren, as she told Robert Osborne on TCM's Private Screenings in April 2000, though her children remained distant.
 She told Osborne that she understood their hesitancy to accept a now elderly mother.
 The TCM interview first aired on July 18, 2000.
-The program was rerun as a memorial on the evening of her death in 2007, and again on July 11, 2008, April 14, 2009, January 26, 2010, and as recently as March 18, 2017, as part of TCM's memorial tribute for Robert Osborne.

-Hutton lived in Palm Springs until her death on March 12, 2007 at the age of 86 from complications of colon cancer.
+Hutton lived in Palm Springs until her death on March 12, 2007, at the age of 86 from complications of colon cancer.
 She is buried at Desert Memorial Park in Cathedral City, California.

 Legacy

-For her contribution to the motion picture industry, Betty Hutton has a star on the Hollywood Walk of Fame located at 6259 Hollywood Boulevard.
+For her contribution to the motion picture industry, Betty Hutton was awarded a star on the Hollywood Walk of Fame on 2 August 1960, which is located at 6259 Hollywood Boulevard.
+Hutton was posthumously awarded a star on the Palm Springs Walk of Stars on what would have been her 92nd birthday on February 26, 2013, which is located at 121 S. Palm Canyon Dr.

 Hutton was one of 500 Hollywood stars nominated by the American Film Institute for the AFI's 100 Years...100 Stars as one of the greatest female stars.

+Influence

+Debbie Reynolds started her musical career lip syncing to Hutton's recording of the song "A Square in The Social Circle" written by Ray Evans.
+As a young girl, Skeeter Davis was inspired by Hutton and her music, with Davis citing Hutton as one of the people who sparked her love for music.